Skip to main content

 01

-[ The story ]
+The story

 How CodeAspen Solutions happened.

-I'm Daniyal.
+I 'm Daniyal.
 I've spent the last eight years as a data engineer — building the systems that move data, run reports, catch errors, and quietly keep businesses operational at 3 a.m. on a Sunday.
 It's not glamorous work.
 It's the work that has to be right.

-I've shipped for oil & gas operators where a missing field on a report becomes a regulatory call.
+I've shipped for oil & gas operators where a missing field becomes a regulatory call.
 For healthcare networks where downtime measures in lives, not lost revenue.
 For legal teams where the document you misfiled is the case you lose.
 For construction firms where the system that breaks on Tuesday is the system the field crew abandons by Wednesday.
-And for the startups that hired me because nobody else on the team could get the data moving fast enough.
+And for startups that hired me because nobody else on the team could get the data moving fast enough.

 I have a master's certificate in machine learning and AI.
 I've been writing Python and SQL for as long as some agencies have existed.
 And I've watched the AI gold rush turn into a wave of buzzword consultants selling "AI-powered" services built by people who have never had to keep a system running through a production incident.

 CodeAspen Solutions exists because that gap is real.
 The businesses I've worked with don't need someone to teach them what AI is.
 They need someone who can take the AI capabilities that actually work, integrate them into systems that already exist, and ship something that holds up under real conditions.
-They need an operator who knows the difference between a demo and a shipped system.

 That's the entire pitch.
 No team page.
 No "we" language.
 No agency markup on subcontracted work.
 Just one engineer who knows what he's doing, available for the kinds of engagements where that actually matters.

-Real systems in real production environments.
 Not case studies from a sales deck — the kind of work where uptime is a contract clause.

-[ O&G ] 01
+1. [ O&G · 01 ]

 Oil & Gas